mlcommons/ck/docs/tutorials/automate-mlperf-tiny.md

 benchmarks with MicroTVM, Zephyr and CMSIS on NUCLEO-L4R5ZI.
 It was prepare for the TinyMLPerf v1.1 submission round as a part of this [MLCommons community challenge](https://access.cknowledge.org/playground/?action=challenges&name=d98cd66e0e5641f7).

+You can then follow [the official README](https://github.com/eembc/energyrunner#README.md) to run benchmarks in performance, accuracy and energy modes.

 ## Prepare submission